What is a Javanese?

 Take one Balinese, dip in the colors of the rainbow and you have a Javanese.
 The Javanese is everything that is Balinese, and then some... the intelligence, grace and refinement of the Siamese, the luxurious silk of the Balinese coat, combined with the crazy mixed-up colors of the Colorpoint Shorthair.
 Javanese have been around for about as long as the Balinese, some appeared in litters of Colorpoint Shorthairs, most likely a result of the longhair gene being introduced via the domestic shorthair when the red, lynx and tortie point colors and patterns were first introduced to the Siamese breed.
 Most are the result of Balinese breeders using the Colorpoint Shorthair to introduce these colors and patterns into the Balinese breed.

-Although records show that a longhaired cat of pure Siamese ancestry was registered with the Cat Fanciers Federation (CFF) as early as 1928, there was no serious effort to promote this variation.
-Longhaired kittens appearing in Siamese litters were quietly sold as pets and their existence conveniently forgotten.
-It was not until 1950, when two longhaired kittens were born into a litter of registered Siamese that their breeder, Marion Dorsey (Rai-Mar; California), realized that she had something special.
-She bred the two together and much to her surprise they bred true for the long coat, thus the breed was formally started.
+It is not until 1950 that the story of the Balinese truly begins.
+Two longhaired kittens were born into a litter of registered Siamese owned by Marion Dorsey (Rai-Mar; California).
+She realized that she had something special and bred the two together.
+To her surprise they bred true for the long coat and thus the breed was formally started.
 Sylvia Holland (Holland's Farm; California) became interested in 1956 and soon afterwards, Helen Smith (Merry Mews; New York) also became involved.
 The name Balinese has nothing to do with Bali, Helen Smith chose the name because the svelte lines of the cat's body, flowing coat and effortless grace reminded her of the Balinese dancers.
-It wasn't until 1961 that the Balinese were first accepted for championship competition in CFF as a separate breed - in all championship colors of the Siamese.
-It was through the diligent efforts of Sylvia Holland that Balinese were finally accepted in 1970 for championship competition by the Cat Fanciers' Association (CFA, the world's largest registry of pedigreed cats).
+There is insufficient time and space to try to name all the early breeders that contributed their time and efforts to see the breed recognized around the world or the number of different "mutation" lines discovered all over the USA since the 1950s.

 More Information

-CFA Javanese Breed Profile | CFA Balinese/Javanese Breed Standard | CFA Almanac - Feb '94 | History of the Javanese Breed | CFA Javanese Cats of Distinction
+CFA Almanac - Balinese Oct '97 | CFA Almanac - Javanese Feb '94 | History of the Javanese Breed

-Foundation Cats: Balimoor Cattery | Misna M'Lady of Su-Bali
+CFA Balinese Cats of Distinction | CFA Javanese Cats of Distinction | Javanese Foundation Cats: Balimoor Cattery | Mishna M'Lady of Su-Bali

 Grand Champion, National Winner